scholz-lab/GlowTracker/docs/build_your_own.md

     </table>

 ## Steps for assembling your microscope
-Assuming you have all the parts from the parts list [TODO: link] handy, the assembly should take about 2 h to go from parts to fully functional microscope.
+Assuming you have all the parts from the parts list [TODO: link] handy, the assembly should take about 2h to go from parts to a fully functional microscope.

 1. [Stage and base](#stage-base)
 2. [Lightpath](#lightpath)